 Whatcom Food and Farming Station

-Whatcom Food and Farming Station will create infrastructure that would provide farmers and collaborating scientists the tools to innovate and adapt to changing pressures in this unique and economically important agricultural region.
-This investment in research and education will provide farmers and collaborating scientists the tools to innovate and adapt to changing pressures in this unique and economically important agricultural region.
-It will also serve as an exhibit illustrating the genetic and technology advances on local farms and provide opportunities for hands-on experiences for students in the County.
+The Whatcom Food and Farming Station will create important infrastructure and investment in research and education that will provide farmers and collaborating scientists the tools to innovate and adapt to changing pressures in this unique and economically important agricultural region.
+It will also serve as an exhibit illustrating scientific and technological advances on local farms and provide opportunities for hands-on experiences for students and the next generation of farmers.

 Agronomy and Research